AccedePro/XPDeathPenalty-Plugin/README.md

-# XPDeathPenalty-Plugin
+# XPDeathPenalty

+*RAW CODE ONLY*

+Minecraft Version: (1.16.*)

-Minecraft Sponge/SpongeForge server plugin to drop XP on death when KeepInventory is enabled.
+XPDeathPenalty is a Minecraft Sponge/SpongeForge server plugin designed to drop XP on death when KeepInventory is enabled.
+This is to counter-balance the effect of keeping one's inventory while also adding in some negative reinforcement on survival-multiplayer servers.

-To build .jar, load the file system into Intellij and run the gradle build.
-Output will be in the build\libs folder which can then be directly copied into the server plugins folder.

-There are quite a few known bugs... please cut me some slack I only smol boi :(

-I am not actively looking to rectify any bugs in the program.
-I prefer spigot over sponge.
+There is no plugin config file as I attempted to make this plugin as lightweight as possible but there are some key features:

+It is highly recommended you use this plugin with a paper-spigot server as paper enables you to respawn the dragon egg with each dragon death (check paper.yml in server folder).

+It is planned that I add a plugin configuration file, but at this time, I currently have no time to get this done.
+Along with other things, it will happen eventually, as well as bugfixes and additional features.

+It should also be noted that this project is currently *UNFINISHED.*

+Furthermore, I know my programming is probably inefficient, cut me some slack.